 - They stay crisp.

-But there are actually other reasons why you might want to do your pickles this way too:
+But there are actually five MORE reasons why you might want to preserve your pickles this way too:

 - They take less time.
-I can finish a quart in about 20 minutes.
+I can finish a quart in less than 20 minutes.

 - If you're growing the cucumbers, you can do 1 or 2 quarts at a time as they ripen.
 This is especially good for small gardens that can only fit a few cucumber plants and would never have enough for a full canner load.